som-shahlab/psych-audio/README.md

 ### 4.1 Paired JSON File

-To create the single JSON file, which we will called `paired.json` (because it creates a pair, consisting of a reference standard sentence and an ASR sentence), run:
+To create the single JSON file, which we will called `paired.json` (because it creates a pair, consisting of a reference standard sentence and an ASR sentence), first open [evaluation/config.py](evaluation/config.py) and edit the variables `META_FQN`, `PAIRED_FQN`, `TABLE2_FQN`, `TABLE3_FQN` as appropriate.
+(Others may also need to be adjusted in order to comply with your local directory structure). `PAIRED_FQN`, `TABLE2_FQN`, are `TABLE3_FQN` are destination folders for the outputs of our analysis and should not exist yet.
+Similarly, `WORD2VEC_MODEL_FQN` will be downloaded in the next section.
+All other files should point to existing files on your system.
+Then run:

 ```bash
 python evaluation/01_create_paired_json.py data/machine data/gt